How Long Should a Resume Be A Recruiters Guide to Perfect Lengths

-So, continue reading this blog post if you are confused, because you are going to find really great pieces of advice later on this post.
+So, continue reading this blog post if you are confused, because you are going to find really great pieces of advice later on in this post.

 What is a 30-Second Rule for a Resume?